 However, most of the new entrepreneurs out there cannot help but ask their bank for some money to be able to start their business.
-And hey, bank loans isn’t all that bad – if you just schedule your payments properly and earn the trust of your lender, then you’re on to a good start.
+And hey, bank loans aren’t all that bad – if you just schedule your payments properly and earn the trust of your lender, then you’re on to a good start.

 It might seem a small amount to pay off in increments, but eventually, you’ll find it hard to repay that extra.
 Make sure to ask your bank to give you a quote of the best amount that you’re sure you’ll be able to pay off, based on your regular income.

 Compute everything that the company needs.
 If you need help, you can hire someone to do the costings for you.
 Borrow what you only need from the bank, never live outside the business’ means.

 This can easily lead to you going overboard with your personal finances, thinking that getting a small amount from your business finances would not hurt – until one day, you realize that every dollar you’ve borrowed from the bank is all gone.
-Try practicing a bookkeeping perspective to keep yourself from doing this mistake.
+Try practising a bookkeeping perspective to keep yourself from doing this mistake.

 You wouldn’t want to lose your house just because you didn’t pay your business loan on time, would you?
 Your company can probably do without the amenities for a few weeks or so, but not being able to go home because you don’t have one can be disastrous.

 These tips will help you form a healthy relationship with your bank, and earning their trust is a huge thing.
 If you find this article helpful, then you might want to check this out.
-Good luck with your application, and never forget our tips!